MicrosoftDocs/VBA-Docs/api/Excel.ControlFormat.List.md

  Array("cogs", "widgets", "sprockets", "gizmos")
 ```

 This example sets entry four in a list box on worksheet one.
-If  `Shapes(2)` doesn?t represent a list box, this example fails.
+If  `Shapes(2)` doesn't represent a list box, this example fails.